Ranky Tanky Builds On The Music And Culture Of Slave Descendants

 SINGLETON: In your contemporary way - yeah, you youngsters, you young kids out there.

-GROSS: Well, a - and I imagine a lot of people say, what's a trumpet doing playing Gullah music?
+GROSS: Well, Charlton, I'd imagine a lot of people say, what's a trumpet doing playing Gullah music?

 SINGLETON: Exactly.
 You know, because - you know, like Quiana said, it was just hand claps and you stomping your feet, and that was the music - your voice, your hands and your feet.